MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/global-address-book-address-setup.md

 [!include [banner](../includes/banner.md)]

-Global regions in which you organization operates may have different address format types.
-Your organization must have the flexibility to adjust to the appropriate address format when displaying a postal address for each region.
+Global regions in which your organization operates may have different address format types.
+You must have the ability to adjust to the appropriate address format when displaying a postal address for each region.
 You can use the **Address setup** form to set up the postal address formats required for your organization.

 ## Define address parameters
+Use the **Parameters** section of the **Address setup** form to define which fields must be validated when creating addresses in the application.
+You may select to require validation for **ZIP/postal code**, **District**, and **City** values.
+If, for each respective option, the option is not selected to validate the field, then no validation occurs for that field when creating new addresses in the global address book.
+The field is a free-text field in which the user can enter any value.
+If the option is selected to validate the respective field, then the value entered in the field when creating a new address in the global address book must be a value already created in address setup.

+For example, if the **City** option is selected under **Validate on creating addresses** section, then when creating a new address in the global address book, the **City** value entered for the new address must be selected from the list of cities set up in the **City** section of the **Address setup** form.

 ## Set up address formats
 Use this section of the form to enter and set up address component information and formatting.
 As you enter address information for a selected address type, the **Preview** field in the upper-right pane displays how the address will appear.